 The Ljubljana Festive Fair is an impressive sight of bright lights, colourful decorations, and wooden stalls selling a variety of handmade crafts, food, and drink.
 There’s an ice-skating rink in Kongresni Trg Square, Christmas concerts held in front of Ljubljana Town Hall, and processions that take place through the streets.

 There are so many places to have a magical Christmas in Europe.
-Make sure you can stay connected on your trip with the help of Teppy, the pocket WiFi hotspot.
+Make sure you can stay connected on your trip with the help of a TravelWifi pocket hotspot.